riseupnet/riseup_help/pages/vpn/windows/en.md

 ## Requirements

-RiseupVPN is tested on windows 7 and windows 10.
+RiseupVPN is tested on Windows 10.

+If you had a previous version installed, please try uninstall it first: click on <code>uninstall.exe</code> in the folder where the app was installed (<code>c:\Program Files (x86)\RiseupVPN\uninstall.exe</code>).
+Only recent versions include the uninstaller.

 ## Installation